xArm-Developer/xarm_ros/ReadMe.md

 Argument 'robot_dof' specifies the number of joints of your xArm (default is 7).

 ## 5.7 xarm_api/xarm_msgs:
-&ensp;&ensp;These two packages provide user with the ros services to control xArm without self-trajectory planning (through Moveit! or xarm_planner), the controller box computer will do the planning work.
-Note that these services ***does not*** use xarm hardware interface, which is for Moveit and 'JointTrajectoryController' interface.
-There are three types of motion command (service names) supported:
+&ensp;&ensp;These two packages provide user with the ros service wrapper of the functions in xArm SDK.
+There are 6 types of motion command (service names) supported:
-* move_joint: joint space point to point command, given target joint angles, max joint velocity and acceleration.
+* <font color=blue>move_joint:</font> joint space point to point command, given target joint angles, max joint velocity and acceleration.
+Corresponding function in SDK is "set_servo_angle()".
-* move_line: straight-line motion to the specified Cartesian Tool Centre Point(TCP) target.
+* <font color=blue>move_line:</font> straight-line motion to the specified Cartesian Tool Centre Point(TCP) target.
+Corresponding function in SDK is "set_position()"[blending radius not specified].
-* move_lineb: a list of via points followed by target Cartesian point.
+* <font color=blue>move_lineb:</font> a list of via points followed by target Cartesian point.
 Each segment is straight-line with Arc blending at the via points, to make velocity continuous.
+Corresponding function in SDK is "set_position()"[blending radius specified].
+* <font color=blue>move_line_tool:</font> straight-line motion based on the **Tool coordinate system** rather than the base system.
+Corresponding function in SDK is "set_tool_position()".
 Please ***keep in mind that*** before calling the three motion services above, first set robot mode to be 0, then set robot state to be 0, by calling relavent services.
 Meaning of the commands are consistent with the descriptions in product ***user manual***, other xarm API supported functions are also available as service call.
 Refer to [xarm_msgs package](./xarm_msgs/) for more details and usage guidance.

+* <font color=blue>move_servo_cart/move_servoj:</font> streamed high-frequency trajectory command execution in Cartesian space or joint space.
+Corresponding functions in SDK are set_servo_cartesian() and set_servo_angle_j().
+An alternative way to implement <font color=red>velocity control</font>.
+These two services operate the robot in mode 1.
+Special **RISK ASSESMENT** is required before using them.
+Please read the guidance carefully at [chapter 7.2-7.3](https://github.com/xArm-Developer/xarm_ros/tree/master/examples#2-servo_cartesian-streamed-cartesian-trajectory)

 #### Starting xArm by ROS service: